LLM2Vec-Gen: Generative Embeddings from Large Language Models: Open frontiers

 This formulation would make \ours{} a full JEPA for language: the same frozen model serves as both the world model (generating responses) and the target encoder (providing representation targets), while the trainable compression tokens learn to predict future representations without reconstructing raw tokens.
 Whether the reconstruction objective remains beneficial in this setting, for interpretability rather than embedding quality, is an open empirical question.

 \paragraph{Hyper-speed inference via latent chaining.} Since \ours{} compresses hundreds of response tokens into 10 decodable latent tokens in a single forward pass, these tokens could be chained: fed back as input with fresh compression tokens to represent the ``response to the response.''
-Chaining $k$ steps yields latent reasoning across $k$ forward passes rather than hundreds of autoregressive decoding steps, potentially enabling reasoning in compressed space while bypassing the autoregressive bottleneck.
+Chaining $k$ steps yields latent reasoning across $k$ forward passes rather than hundreds of autoregressive decoding steps, potentially enabling reasoning in compressed space while heavily reducing the autoregressive latency cost.

 \paragraph{Latent communication between agents.} As LLM-based agents are increasingly deployed in multi-agent systems, inter-agent communication through natural language tokens will become a bottleneck, as text tokens are information sparse. \ours{}'s compression tokens offer a natural alternative: agents communicate through dense, fixed-length latent representations rather than variable-length token sequences.
 Critically, because \ours{} embeddings can be decoded back into natural language, this communication protocol remains transparent and allows human oversight.
 This is especially important given that LLM safety alignment does not reliably transfer to agentic settings \citep{tur2025safearena, behnamghader-etal-2025-exploiting}.